<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Bassano - Prosecco - Follina - 37 or 49 mls - Hilly

-On the way to reach the Prosecco region we will cycle along rolling hills and across Asolo, a little town atop a short but steep climb and one of Italy's most beautiful borghi (hamlets).
-Asolo will charm you with its most picturesque town center and views spanning from the Alps to the Venetian Lagoon.
-Contained within the ancient walls that branch off from the 12th-century fortress, in every corner it preserves testimonies of its thousand-year-old history.
+Within its ancient walls that branch out from the 12th-century fortress, Asolo preserves vestiges of its millennia-old heritage in every nook and cranny.
 Asolo was a destination for poets and writers, artists and travelers who all found inspiration and harmony here.
-Among them the English poet Robert Browning, the actress Eleonora Duse (la Divina), the composer Gian Francesco Malipiero, the English writer and traveler Freya Stark.
-For lunch, we’ll enjoy a Venetian culinary tradition, the delicious cicchetti, bite-size snacks, accompanied by a glass of sparkling Prosecco dei Colli Asolani, the excellence of Asolo winemaking.
+Among them were the English poet Robert Browning, the actress Eleonora Duse (la Divina), the composer Gian Francesco Malipiero, and the English writer and traveler Freya Stark.

 The Prosecco area is nestled between Venice and the pre-Alps with the Dolomites as the backdrop.
-At its heart is the Prosecco wine road that runs through endless vineyards from the town of Valdobbiadene, in the west, to Conegliano, in the east.
+At its heart is the Prosecco wine road that runs through endless vineyards from the town of Valdobbiadene in the west, to Conegliano in the east.

 [fa icon="plus"] Day 5